As sensors shrink, watch as 'wearables' disappear

 A parallel revolution in sensors is making this possible.

-Kow Ping, whose Hong Kong company Well Being Digital Ltd provides algorithms and reference designs on wearable sensing to companies like Philips, Motorola, Haier and Parrot, says chipmakers have invested heavily in reducing the power consumption and size of sensors.
+Kow Ping, whose Hong Kong company Well Being Digital Ltd provides algorithms and reference designs on wearable sensing to companies like Philips (PHG.AS), Motorola (MSI.N), Haier (1169.HK) and Parrot (PARRO.PA), says chipmakers have invested heavily in reducing the power consumption and size of sensors.

 When they can harvest energy from the body's heat or motion they'll be even smaller, autonomous and ubiquitous.